alaignelet/deep-PDE/README.md

 # deep-PDE
-Using deep learning approaches to solve partial differential equation in high dimen- sions.
+Using deep learning approaches to solve partial differential equation in high dimensions.
 Example on the Black-Scholes equation.

 The main file to configure and run the model is:
 - FBSNN.ipynb